 Make sure you keep your bylaws, articles of incorporation, certificates, and minutes of shareholder and director meetings on file.

 The person who signed and submitted the articles of incorporation, also known as the incorporator, appoints the directors who will serve on the board until the first annual meeting for the shareholders.
 The next annual meeting is where shareholders will elect board members.
 The incorporator completes the Incorporator Statement that lists the initial directors’ names and addresses.
-This statement is not filed with the state but kept on file in the corporate records.
+This statement is not filed with the state but is kept on file in the corporate records.

 During the first board meeting, you will adopt bylaws, directors will appoint officers, select a bank, set the fiscal year, send out shares of stocks, and adopt an official certificate form and corporate seal.